 Before you seal the deal, have the vehicle inspected by a mechanic or repair shop that you trust to do a thorough diagnosis.
 Any reputable dealer should allow you to do this.
 If you’re buying the car from a private party, you can offer to follow him or her to the repair shop of your choice.

 Many times, defects aren’t found or confirmed on vehicles for a number of years after they were manufactured.
 If you or a loved one is injured in a car accident as the result of a defective vehicle, don’t assume that because you bought it used, you have no recourse.
-A Miami personal injury lawyer can advise you of your legal options.
+A Florida personal injury lawyer can advise you of your legal options.

 Source: YAHOO!
 Autos, “How to Avoid a Lemon Car,” Jon Linkov, Consumer Reports, Dec.
 10, 2015